MendyLanda/tweet-at-sunrise/README.md

 *   Make sure you filled in the necessary values in the `config.yml` file.
 *   If you get an error message saying that the `config.yml` file is missing, make sure you renamed the `config_template.yml` file to `config.yml`.
 *   If you get an error 403 when trying to access the Twitter API, make sure you filled in the correct API keys and access tokens in the `config.yml` file. and that you have **write access** to the Twitter account you are trying to tweet from.
-## Acknowledgements

-*   The [astral](https://github.com/sffjunkie/astral) library was used to calculate the sunrise time.
-*   The [pytz](https://github.com/newvem/pytz) library was used to handle time zones.
-*   The [tweepy](https://github.com/tweepy/tweepy) library was used to access the Twitter API.
-*   The [pyyaml](https://github.com/yaml/pyyaml) library was used to read the configuration file.
 ## License
 [MIT License](LICENSE)